EDUCATOR PREPARATION INSTITUTE - FAQs

 What are the Florida Teacher Certification Examinations?

 The Florida Teacher Certification Examinations (FTCE) are state exams which are required in order to obtain professional certification through the Florida Department of Education.
-The three FTCE exams that EPI candidates must complete by the end of their first semester are the General Knowledge Exam, Professional Education Exam, and Subject Area Exam.
+The three FTCE exams that EPI candidates must complete are the General Knowledge Test, Professional Education Test, and Subject Area Exam (matching the subject area listed on the Statement of Eligibility).

 How do I register to take the FTCEs?